 - What do you want their response to be?

 For example, if you are interested in raising capital, investors will likely be your target audience.
 If you are interested in partnerships or joint ventures, your potential business partners will be your audience.
 Whoever this audience may be, focus on the key message you want them to receive in order to get the response you want.

 Four Reasons to Write a Business Plan

 Potential investors or lenders want a written business plan before they give you money.
 A mere description of your business concept is not enough.
 Instead, ensure you have a thorough business and financial plan that demonstrates the likelihood of success and how much you will need for your business to be successful in the long term.

 2. To make sound decisions

-As an entrepreneur, having a business plan help you define and focus on your business ideas and strategies.
-You not only concentrate on financial matters, but also on management issues, human resource planning, technology and creating value for your customer.
+As an entrepreneur, having a business plan helps you define and focus on your business ideas and strategies.
+You not only concentrate on financial matters but also on management issues, human resource planning, technology, and creating value for your customer.

 3. To help you identify any potential weaknesses

 Having a business plan helps you identify potential pitfalls in your idea.
 You can also share the plan with others who can give you their opinions and advice.
 Identify experts and professionals who are in a position to give you invaluable advice and share your plan with them.

 A business plan is a communication tool that you can use to secure investment capital from financial institutions or lenders.
 You can also use it to convince people to work for your enterprise, secure credit from suppliers, and to attract potential customers.